oracle-livelabs/analytics-ai/oci-artificial-intelligence/documentunderstanding-opensearch/2-integration/integration.md

 1. Extract the oci-searchlab-main.zip file to your computer.
 ![GitHub_Download](images/opensearch-github-extract-zip.png)

-1. Note the directory contains the Oracle integration Cloud (OIC) package in the ***oic*** folder, the Visual Builder (VB) application in the ***vb*** folder, and samples files in the ***sample_files*** folder.
+1. Note the directory contains the Oracle Integration Cloud (OIC) package in the ***oic*** folder, the Visual Builder (VB) application in the ***vb*** folder, and samples files in the ***sample_files*** folder.

 ````
 Method 2
-Since the Github repository was downloaded in the cloud editor during the previous lab using the _git clone_ command, there is an option to download individual files using the OCI Console Cloud Shell.
+Since the Github repository was downloaded in the Cloud Console Code Editor during the previous lab using the "git clone" command, there is an option to download individual files using the OCI Console Code Editor.
 If you want to use this option, follow these alternative steps.
 ````
 1. In the OCI Console, select the **Developer Tools icon** and then select *Cloud Shell*.